-Using or abusing alcohol during pregnancy can cause the same risks as using alcohol in general.
-However, it poses extra risks to the unborn baby.
+Using alcohol during pregnancy can cause the same risks as using alcohol in general.
+But it poses extra risks to the unborn baby.
 When a pregnant woman drinks alcohol, it easily passes across the placenta to the fetus.
 Because of this, drinking alcohol can harm the baby's development.

-A pregnant woman who drinks any amount of alcohol is at risk for having a child with fetal alcohol syndrome.
-No "safe" level of alcohol use during pregnancy has been established.
+There is no "safe" level of alcohol use during pregnancy.
 Larger amounts of alcohol appear to increase the problems.
 Binge drinking is more harmful than drinking small amounts of alcohol.

 Timing of alcohol use during pregnancy is also important.
-Alcohol use appears to be the most harmful during the first 3 months of pregnancy; however, drinking alcohol any time during pregnancy can be harmful.
+Drinking alcohol is likely most harmful during the first 3 months of pregnancy.
+But drinking alcohol any time during pregnancy can be harmful.